 Sometimes I'll take a few differently composed shots.
 Sometimes I just take one and quickly move on to seek out more images.

-My preference is for a slight impressionist balance with lots of light, local contrast and subtle colour.
+My preference is for a slight impressionist balance with lots of light, open shadows, contrast and subtle colour.
 Yes, slightly HDR looking in purely photographic terms, but quite realistic in the context of perceived human vision.

 I like an image to look as I visualised it - not for it to be restricted by the linearity of the medium's dynamic range.
 We certainly don't see blown skies and plunged shadows.
 Nor do we see soft, "cotton wool" water or blurry clouds from long exposures.